 Hardware Faults #

 As data volumes and applications' computing demands have increased, there's been a shift towards using software fault-tolerance techniques in preference or in addition to hardware redundancy.
-An advantage of these software fault-tolerant systems is that: For a single server system, it requires planned downtime if the machine needs to be rebooted (e.g. to apply operating system security patches).
-However for a system that can tolerate machine failure, it can be patched one node at a time (without downtime of the entire system - a rolling upgrade)
+This offers a number of advantages.
+For example, a single server system will require planned downtime if the machines needs to be rebooted (e.g. to apply operating system security patches).
+But for a system that can tolerate machine failure, it can be patched one node at a time (without downtime of the entire system - a rolling upgrade).

 Software Errors #

-There is no quick solution to the problem of faults in software, however, different things can help such as:
+There is no quick solution to the problem of faults in software, but a few things can help:

 - Thorough testing